apache/flink/docs/apis/streaming_guide.md

 #### Map on windowed data streams
-The `WindowedDataStream<T>.mapWindow(WindowMapFunction<T,O>)` transformation calls  `mapWindow(…)` for each `StreamWindow` in the discretised stream providing access to all elements in the window through the iterable interface.
+The `WindowedDataStream<T>.mapWindow(WindowMapFunction<T,O>)` transformation calls  `mapWindow(…)` for each `StreamWindow` in the discretised stream, providing access to all elements in the window through the iterable interface.
 At each function call the output `StreamWindow<O>` will consist of all the elements collected to the collector.
 This allows a straightforward way of mapping one stream window to another.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">